-Oklahoma’s unique art, symbolism and heritage are interwoven in this one-of-a-kind State Capitol interior restoration project.
+Oklahoma’s unique art, symbolism and heritage are interwoven in this one-of-a-kind State Capitol interior restoration.

-Oklahoma boasts one of the most unusual and intriguing histories of any American state, and this special heritage will be celebrated and preserved for future generations through FSB’s restoration of the Oklahoma State Capitol Building.
-A companion project to FSB’s successful design and placement of a dome on top of the Capitol Building in 2002, the interior restoration provides badly-needed mechanical system upgrades, space reallocation, structural repairs and cosmetic improvements to the decaying structure, which was originally completed in 1917.
-For this one-of-a-kind design-build project, FSB is partnering once more with Manhattan Construction.
+Oklahoma boasts one of the most unusual and intriguing histories of any American state, and this special heritage will be honored and preserved for future generations through FSB’s restoration of the Oklahoma State Capitol Building.
+A companion project to FSB’s successful design and placement of a dome on top of the Capitol Building in 2002, the interior restoration provided badly-needed mechanical system upgrades, space reallocation, structural repairs and cosmetic improvements to the decaying structure, which was originally completed in 1917.
+For this one-of-a-kind design-build project, we have partnered with Manhattan Construction.

-FSB’s exceptional ability to work hand-in-hand with multiple user groups and ascertain all details of a project up front was a huge asset in this multi-phase, intricate interior restoration project.
+FSB’s exceptional ability to work hand-in-hand with multiple user groups and ascertain all details of a project up front was a huge asset in this multi-phase, extremely intricate project.
 Referencing old drawings obtained from state archives, private sources and the U.S. Library of Congress, along with documents from previous partial renovations, our team first conducted a thorough on-site review of the building’s engineering systems.
 These were found to be severely inadequate and outdated.
-In many instances, the original plumbing and electrical wiring were still in place and dangerously decayed.
-The HVAC, fire protection and additional systems also needed to be replaced and brought into compliance with modern safety and performance standards.
+In many instances, the original plumbing and electrical wiring were still in place, both of them dangerously decayed, while the HVAC, fire protection and additional systems also needed to be replaced and brought into compliance with modern safety and performance standards.

-Multiple phases of the interior restoration project are required, due to the sheer scope and complexity of the interior restoration, as well as the need to make repairs with minimal disruption for the state employees and elected officials who work inside the building.
-After the initial assessment, our team created a BIM model, which is being used throughout the project as a guide for the myriad of fixes that must be accomplished, along with master planning to delineate the complete vision.
-By creating a plan which did not require relocating employees to other buildings, FSB is saving the state approximately $7 million in leasing costs.
+Multiple phases of the project were required, due to the sheer scope and complexity of the restoration, as well as the need to make repairs with minimal disruption for the state employees and elected officials who work inside the building.
+After the initial assessment, our team created a BIM model, which was used throughout the project as a guide for the myriad of fixes that must be accomplished, along with master planning to delineate the complete vision.
+By creating a plan which did not require relocating employees to other buildings, FSB saved the state approximately $7 million in leasing costs.

-As one of Oklahoma’s top tourist attractions, the Capitol building hosts tens of thousands of visitors each year.
-Once the interior restoration is completed, it is anticipated it will become an even more popular destination, as well a source of pride for generations of Oklahomans to come.
+As one of Oklahoma’s top tourist attractions, the Capitol Building hosts tens of thousands of visitors each year.
+Now complete, it has become an even more popular destination, as well a source of pride for generations of Oklahomans to come.